 Adoption is an exciting journey for a family.
 If you live in Oklahoma and are hoping to adopt, this guide will give you all the essential information on how to adopt domestically, internationally, and through foster care.
-If you are trying to determine which adoption is right for you, it is good to get an overview of how to adopt so you can better understand the process for each type of Oklahoma adoption.
+If you are trying to determine which adoption is right for you, it is good to get an overview of how to adopt so you can better understand the process for each type of adoption in Oklahoma.
 The decision to adopt, and the type of adoption you choose, are unique for every family.
 Because every state has different rules and requirements, this Oklahoma adoption guide is intended to provide you with an overview of the adoption process in your state.

 Who Can Adopt

 To begin, you need to meet certain qualifications before you can adopt.
 You must be at least 21 years old and can either be single, married, divorced, or widowed.
-Although there are no specific income requirements for an Oklahoma adoption, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
+Although there are no specific income requirements for an adoption in Oklahoma, you need to be able to meet the needs of your family and must have a home that is a safe place to raise a child.
 To begin the adoption process, you must use a licensed adoption agency or adoption attorney.

 No matter which type of adoption you choose, every parent needs to do the necessary paperwork for a home study, which is a detailed written report of your family and background.
 Completed by an adoption agency or a licensed social worker, it includes information about your employment, history, marriage, home, and finances.
 The home study must include information about whether the proposed home is a suitable environment for a child and should include at least one interview with each parent, school-aged child, and other household members.
 Home studies for an Oklahoma adoption should also include three written references.
 You will also need to verify your marital status, employment, income, health history, and medical care.